redcurry/LearningFSharp/DomainModelingMadeFunctional/notes.md

 * Use a special function to convert list of Result to a Result of list, which makes more sense when doing error checking

+## Chapter 11

+* First, convert the complex domain type to a DTO, then serialize that

+* During deserialization, domain-specific validation should be done in the conversion from DTO to domain type